Hong Kong protesters unleash stash of petrol bombs; Chinese soldiers clear roads

 The demonstrations pose the gravest popular challenge to Chinese President Xi Jinping since he came to power in 2012.

-Xi has said he is confident the Hong Kong government can resolve the crisis and until Saturday Chinese troops in the city had remained inside their base during the protests.
+Xi has said he is confident the Hong Kong government can resolve the crisis and until Saturday Chinese troops in the city had remained inside their base during the protests. [nL3N26L1GC]

 Chinese state media repeatedly broadcast comments made on Thursday by President Xi, in which he denounced the unrest and said “stopping violence and controlling chaos while restoring order is currently Hong Kong’s most urgent task”.